 5.1.
-Virtual screening for anti-malarial drug candidates
+Virtual Screening for Anti-Malarial Drug Candidates

-Malaria is a disease endemic to much of South America, South East Asia and Africa and is reported to affect nearly 300 to 500 million individuals every year [Snow2005].
-Though antimalarial drug research has been carried out for over 70 years, drug resistance has become a worrisome issue.
+Malaria is a disease endemic to much of South America, South East Asia and Africa and is reported to affect nearly 300 to 500 million individuals every year [74].
+Though anti-malarial drug research has been carried out for over 70 years, drug resistance has become a worrisome issue.
 There has been much focus on identifying novel targets in the genome of P. falciparum, as well as new compound classes, that exhibit increased potency and higher efficacy.
+A number of groups have focused on the design of novel anti-malarials using a variety of computational methodologies such as docking and pharmacophore modeling.
+Recently, a few groups have applied large Grid computing technologies to this problem [75], though there are not many cases where the computational designs were validated with in vitro experiments.
 We have been collaborating with Prof. Jean-Claude Bradley of Drexel University in the development of novel anti-malarial compounds.
 Prof. Bradley is a synthetic chemist and is focusing on the Ugi reaction to generate drug candidates.
 Since the Ugi reaction consists of four reagents, it is easy to show that one can synthesize millions of compounds depending on how many kinds of each reagent are available.
 As a result, we have focused on utilizing our computational infrastructure to generate virtual libraries and then prioritize compounds within such a library.

 The first step in the procedure was to generate a virtual library, given a set of candidate reagants.
 The Ugi reaction requires the use of an amine, carboxylic acid, ketone and isonitrile and when the compound structures are provided in the form of SMILES, it is relatively easy to implement a procedure to generate all possible combinations of the reagents.
 We developed a web application that utilized the CDK based cheminformatics web services to validate structures and perform substructure searches that allowed us to using string manipulation methods to generate the final library.
 The application also made use of OpenBabel to provide "clean" SMILES back to the user.
-The result of the application is that, non-experts in cheminformatics can easily construct arbitrarily large virtual combinatorial libraries.
+The result of the application is that, nonexperts in cheminformatics can easily construct arbitrarily large virtual combinatorial libraries.